code-qtzl/sl-fsd-projects/book-a-taxi/README.md

 # Book a Taxi

-A modern, responsive taxi booking application built with React, TypeScript, and Vite.
+A modern, responsive taxi booking application built with React, and Vite.
 The application allows users to book taxi services with an intuitive interface featuring location selection, service options, and customer information forms.

 ## Prerequisites